Things to do in Bukittinggi, Sumatra

 2. Panorama Park and the Japanese tunnels in Bukittinggi, Sumatra

-However, the view of Sianok Canyon from the park is stunning and the Japanese tunnels (used during the 2nd world war by Japanese soldiers) was rather interesting!
+However we did visit in the end, and the view of Sianok Canyon from the park is stunning and the Japanese tunnels (used during the 2nd world war by Japanese soldiers) were rather interesting!
 The complex is just on the outskirts of town and we really recommend that you put this attraction on your list of things to do in Bukittinggi!

 The Japanese Tunnels used in World War 2 in Panorama Park